-- 11.11 Because of the transitional nature of work, the Presbytery initiating a mission church shall appoint a Provisional Session.
-The Provisional Session shall: - A. Exercise oversight of the mission on behalf of the Presbytery - B. Report to the appropriate committee of the Presbytery that is charged with the responsibility for new church development - 11.12 The Presbytery shall appoint for the mission a Provisional Session of Associate Reformed Presbyterian elders from neighboring congregations, wherever possible, or elders who meet the Standards of the Associate Reformed Presbyterian Church. - 11.13 If an organized ARPC congregation is sponsoring a mission, the sponsoring Church's Session will serve as the Provisional Session to oversee the work.
-The sponsoring Church Session may choose to exercise its oversight through a subcommittee of the Session. - 11.14 The Provisional Session has the same responsibility as a session, but is a transitory authority aimed at preparing the mission to be governed under its own Session. - 11.15 The Provisional Session has secondary oversight and is accountable to the Presbytery committee.
-Elders on the Provisional Session must be careful to allow the mission to develop its distinct identity and direction. - 11.16 The church planter of a mission congregation, by virtue of his office, is the moderator of the Provisional Session.
+- A. Exercise oversight of the mission on behalf of the Presbytery B. Report to the appropriate committee of the - Presbytery that is charged with the responsibility for new church development - 11.12 The Presbytery shall appoint for the mission a Provisional Session of Associate Reformed Presbyterian - elders from neighboring congregations, wherever possible, or elders who meet the Standards of the

-Responsibilities
+- Associate Reformed Presbyterian Church.
+11.13 If an organized ARPC congregation is sponsoring a - mission, the sponsoring Church's Session will serve as the Provisional Session to oversee the work.
+The - sponsoring Church Session may choose to exercise its oversight through a subcommittee of the Session.
+11.14 The Provisional Session has the same responsibility as a - session, but is a transitory authority aimed at preparing the mission to be governed under its own Session.
+The Provisional Session has secondary oversight and is - accountable to the Presbytery committee.
+Elders on the Provisional Session must be careful to allow the mission to develop its distinct identity and direction.

-A. To receive applicants into communicant church membership upon profession of faith in Jesus
+Responsibilities To receive applicants into communicant church